sumitpundir24/temp/writeup_template (2).md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-The fucntion <function> identify the lane pixels and fit there positions in polynomials.
+The fucntion find_lane_pixels() identify the lane pixels and fit there positions in polynomials.
 The steps used to identify lane are :
-Step 1 : Histogram calculation along the X axis
+Step 1 : Histogram calculation along the X axis. function calculate_histogram() calculates the histogram.
 Step 2 : Find the peaks of the left and right side of the lane in histogram.
 And divide the image into two windows (left and right).
 Step 3 : Count all non-zero points present in the window.
 Step 4 : Fit the polynomial using np.polyfit().